 - Today, women are becoming homeowners in record numbers—and many of them are doing it on their own.
 According to the 2020 survey of home buyers and sellers, 16% of buyers in Virginia are single women.

 - In 1984, Dorcas Helfant-Browning became the first female President of our association, then called the Virginia Association of REALTORS® (VAR).
 That year, only six other state-level REALTOR® associations had female Presidents.

-We have an entire section in our 100-year anniversary book dedicated to the trailblazing women in our association’s history.
+We have an entire chapter in our 100-year anniversary book dedicated to the trailblazing women in our association’s history.
 If you’re interested in securing a copy of the Virginia REALTORS® 100-year book, click here.